Abdallh-Ayman/Review_SQL_Python/SQL_explain/DB_SQL.md

  **Optimizing** a query in SQL Server involves various techniques and strategies to improve Qyery performance.The query optimizer's goal is to minimize the cost of executing the query while considering various factors, and it achieves this by exploring and selecting the most efficient logical and physical plans.

 1. **Use Indexes:**
-   - Ensure that appropriate indexes are created on columns that is regularly used in WHERE clauses and JOIN conditions.(we can use sql server profilier and sql server tuning advisor to give recommendations on column  that is regularly used in select where and join)
+   - Ensure that appropriate indexes are created on columns that is regularly used in **WHERE clauses and JOIN conditions**.(we can use sql server profilier and sql server tuning advisor to give recommendations on column  that is regularly used in select where and join)
    - Consider covering indexes to include all columns needed for a query in the index itself.
-   - if the range of search is very large (ex: between 1 and 2000) the optimizer could choose the whole table scan instead of the index scan as the index scan will scan alot of pages and could scan the specific page multiple times this could take more time than the whole table scan.and there is could be database that can store the page in there cashe so it doesn't need to make scan again.
+   - if the **range** of search is very large (ex: between 1 and 2000) the optimizer could choose the whole table scan instead of the index scan as the index scan will scan alot of pages and could **scan the specific page multiple times** this could take more time than the whole table scan.and there is could be database that can store the page in there cashe so it doesn't need to make scan again.
    ```sql
    CREATE INDEX idx_example ON your_table(column1, column2);
    ```

 2. **Update Statistics and indexes:**
    - Regularly update statistics to help the query optimizer make better decisions.
-   -  you should rebuild or update the Statistics tables or index after inserting a bulk of large data to increase performance.
+   -  you should **rebuild** or update the Statistics tables or index after inserting a bulk of large data to increase performance.

    ```sql
    UPDATE STATISTICS your_table;